rginsberg549/markdown-generator-v1/README.md

 Markdown File Generator

 ### DESCRIPTION
 A command-line README.md file generator.
-Creates a README.md file through a se
+Creates a README.md file through a series of prompts that follow industry best practices for project.

 ### TABLE OF CONTENTS
 1.[Installation](#installation)